SNodeC/snode.c/docs/logging/semantic-structural-cache-report.md

 A cached `BoundaryLogger` captures the threshold selected when it is constructed.
 Caching is safe only when semantic identity is stable and policy has already frozen, or when the accessor keeps a pre-freeze dynamic fallback and populates the cache only after `LogManager::isFrozen()`.

+## Generation-safe structural caches

+`LogManager::generation()` invalidates lazy structural caches after `LogManager::init()` by giving long-lived objects a cheap way to detect policy reinitialization. `EventLoop`, `SocketConnection`, and `SocketContext` keep their existing lazy post-freeze generation-aware caches so pre-freeze calls remain dynamically resolved and post-freeze calls reuse a resolved threshold only for the current policy generation.

+`Mqtt`, WebSocket `Receiver`/`Transmitter`, and MQTT broker/tree/session caches were also made generation-aware.
+These classes now avoid direct non-refreshable `BoundaryLogger` members and instead store optional cached loggers plus a generation value, refreshing from the semantic helper when the generation changes.

+`EventLoop` still cannot cache in its constructor because it may be created before `Config::bootstrap()` freezes semantic logging policy. `Broker::instance()` can return a long-lived singleton broker, so it must not hold a stale direct `BoundaryLogger` across a `LogManager::init()` in tests or embedded reuse.
+The source-policy test now checks generation-aware structure for these long-lived caches, and it includes a behavioral EventLoop generation-invalidation check that proves a cached accessor refreshes when the policy generation changes.

 ## EventLoop special case

 `EventLoop` is a Meyers singleton and can be initialized before configuration bootstrap freezes logging policy.
 It therefore does not cache in its constructor.
 Its default `log()` accessor remains dynamic before freeze and lazily caches the resolved semantic logger after freeze.